Amusement park: 21st century

 Walt Disney Studios Park in Paris was the second Disneyland Paris park.
 Disney had to build a second park or risk losing the land to the French government.
 The park opened March 16, 2002, with only three rides and California Adventure style theming.
 However, Hong Kong Disneyland was higher quality than the other black sheep, but still lacked the number of attractions that was needed, just like California Adventure and Walt Disney Studios Park.
 It opened on September 12, 2005, with only four lands, and had exorbitant wait times on opening day for everything from rides to food.

 In the early 2000s, the Harry Potter book series written by J. K. Rowling had become a pop culture phenomenon.
 Universal and Disney entered a bidding war over the theme park rights to the books, but Disney seemed to have won after Rowling signed a letter of intent with Disney.
 However, Rowling was disappointed with Disney's small-scale plans to install an omnimover attraction themed to the Defense Against the Dark Arts class with one shop and one restaurant in the former submarine lagoon at Magic Kingdom.
 She was also displeased with the lack of creative control she had and exited the deal.
 She went to Universal next and was also displeased with the initial plan to redress the Islands of Adventure's Lost Continent area.
 To remedy this, J. K. Rowling wrestled creative control from Universal and forced them to make the land a full scale, realistic re-creation of Hogsmeade and Hogwarts without being a refurbishment of an existing area.
 The project was announced in 2007 and in 2010 the land was opened to the public and made Universal Orlando.

-Today, there are over 475 amusement parks in the United States, ranging from mega-parks and those that are operated by Warner Bros., Disney, Six Flags and NBCUniversal.

 The amusement park industry's offerings range from immersive theme parks such as Warner Bros.
-World Abu Dhabi, the Disneyland Resort and Universal Orlando Resort to thrilling coaster parks such as the Six Flags parks and Cedar Fair parks.
+World Abu Dhabi, the Disneyland Resort and Universal Orlando Resort to thrilling coaster parks such as the Six Flags parks and United Parks & Resorts parks.
 Countless smaller ventures exist across the United States and around the world.
 Simpler theme parks directly aimed at smaller children have also emerged, such as Legoland.

 Examples of amusement parks in shopping malls exist in West Edmonton Mall, Pier 39 and Mall of America.

 Family fun parks starting as miniature golf courses have begun to grow to include batting cages, go-karts, bumper cars, bumper boats and water slides.
 Some of these parks have grown to include even roller coasters, and traditional amusement parks now also have these competition areas in addition to their thrill rides.